starseeker/archival/ayam/src/scripts/readme.txt

  to plain PolyMesh objects
 useaqsisapp.tcl - use Aqsis.app as renderer (MacOSX only!)
-usepixie.tcl - use Pixie as renderer (MacOSX only!) aac.tcl - automatically invoke the about mark variants of actions apnt.tcl - automatically invoke the point modelling mode after each point selection
+usepixie.tcl - use Pixie as renderer (MacOSX only!) aac.tcl - automatically invoke the about center variants of actions apnt.tcl - automatically invoke the point modelling mode after each point selection rc.tcl - revert cursor key bindings for parallel (modelling) views

 Misc:
 aytest.tcl - test Ayam